-Miscellaneous provisions
+Division 31: Miscellaneous provisions

-462. Power to issue rules, regulations, notifications and directives
+463. Power to issue regulations, notifications and guidelines

-- (a) Without limiting any provision of or power held by any person under this Law or other applicable Law: - (i) the Ministry may, with the approval of the Union Government, issue rules, regulations, and by-laws for the proper and efficient implementation, administration and enforcement of this Law; - (ii) the Registrar may issue notifications, orders, directives, procedures, tables and forms for the proper and efficient implementation, administration and enforcement of this Law; and - (iii) the Ministry and the Registrar may, in exercising their powers under sub-sections (a)(i) and (ii), consult with relevant business associations. - (b) Every regulation, rule, by-law, notification, order, directive, or procedure made under sub-section (a) shall be published in the Gazette, and on such publication shall have effect as if enacted in this Law.
+- (a) Without limiting any provision of or power held by any person under this Law or other applicable Law: - the Ministry may, with the approval of the Union Government, issue regulations, rules, or by-laws for the proper and efficient implementation, administration and enforcement of this Law; and - (ii) the Registrar may issue notifications, orders, directives and procedures, guidelines, tables and forms for the proper and efficient implementation, administration and enforcement of this Law. - (b) Every regulation, rule, by-law, notification, order, directive, or procedure made under sub-section (a) shall be published in the Gazette, and on such publication shall have effect as if enacted in this Law.

-463. Power to form specialist courts, tribunals, commissions and committees
+464. Power to form specialist courts, tribunals and commissions

-- (a) The Ministry may, with the approval of the Union Government, issue any necessary regulations, rules, orders, notifications, directives and procedures for the establishment of tribunals, commissions or committees to assist with the administration and operation of this Law.
-Such necessary regulations, rules, orders, notifications, directives and procedures must not be inconsistent with this Law but may include, without limitation, provisions regarding: - (i) the powers, duties, functions and procedures of the tribunal, commission or committee, including the orders which may be made by the tribunal, commission or committee (which may not exceed any powers, duties and functions conferred on the Court pursuant to this or other applicable law); - (ii) any general or specific elements of this Law which are to be within the scope of the tribunal, commission or committee to consider or determine and processes for the review or appeal of decisions of the tribunal, commission or committee; - (iii) the number of members or commissioners and qualifications of the tribunal, commission or committee members: - (iv) procedures for the appointment, removal or suspension of members of the tribunal, commission or committee and the filling of any vacancies;
+- (a) The Ministry may, with the approval of the Union Government, issue any necessary regulations, rules, orders, notifications and directives for the establishment of tribunals or commissions to assist with the administration and operation of this Law.
+Such necessary regulations, rules, orders, notifications and directives must not be inconsistent with this Law but may include, without limitation, provisions regarding: - the powers, duties, functions and procedures of the tribunal or commission, including the orders which may be made by the tribunal or commission (which may not exceed any powers, duties and functions conferred on the Court pursuant to this or other applicable law); - (ii) any general or specific elements of this Law which are to be within the scope of the tribunal or commission to consider or determine and processes for the review or appeal of tribunal or commission decisions; - (iii) the number of members or commissioners and qualifications of the tribunal or commission members; - (iv) procedures for the appointment, removal or suspension of members or commissioners and the filling of any vacancies; - (v) the terms of engagement or employment of any members, commissioners or employees of the tribunal or commission; - (vi) the term of the tribunal or commission, including temporary, permanent or ad-hoc nature of the tribunal or commission; and

-- (v) the terms of engagement or employment of any members, commissioners or employees of the tribunal, commission or committee; - (vi) the term of the tribunal, commission or committee, including temporary, permanent or ad-hoc nature of the tribunal, commission or committee; and - (vii) the funding of the tribunal, commission or committee and the capacity of the tribunal, commission or committee to levy fees and impose charges, fines or penalties. - (b) The Ministry may also, with the consent of the Union Government, propose the establishment of a specialist court to assist with the administration and operation of this Law to the Supreme Court.
+- (vii) the funding of the tribunal or commission and the capacity of the tribunal or commission to levy fees and impose charges, fines or penalties. - (b) Subject to other applicable laws, the Ministry may also, with the consent of the Union Government, and in coordination with the Supreme Court and, propose the establishment of a specialist court to assist with the administration and operation of this Law.